Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Relation to the index theorem

 The integrand $AS$ depends both on the Riemannian curvature $R_M$ of $M$ and the magnetic two-form\footnote{In a general dimension the magnetic two-form is the trace $2^{-n/2} \mathrm{Tr} (\ii R)$ of the $\mathrm{End}(E)$-valued curvature $R(X,Y) = \nabla_X \nabla_Y - \nabla_Y\nabla_X - \nabla_{[X,Y]}$ of the $Spin^c$ connection $\nabla$.
 Here $X,Y$ are arbitrary vector fields on $E$.} $\beta$ on the bundle $E$.
 For flat manifolds, \ie $R_M = 0$, it corresponds to the Chern character of the bundle $AS = \mathrm{Ch}(E)_{[n]} = \left(\exp \frac{ \beta}{2\pi }\right)_{[n]}$, where the subscript $[n]$ refers to the $n$-th degree part of the form.
 The expression $\exp$ is to be understood as the series expansions.

 The index theorem was extended to manifolds with boundary in~\cite{APS1}, where Atiyah, Patodi and Singer proved the formula for the index assuming, that $M$ has a product structure near the boundary.
-Neglecting this assumption one obtains an additional boundary term that in the case of a product structure vanishes.
+Neglecting this assumption one obtains an additional boundary term that vanishes in the case of a product structure.
 The extended formula was proven by Grubb in \cite[Cor.~5.3]{Gru92}.
 More explicit expression of the boundary term was given by Gilkey in \cite{Gi93}.
+From Gilkey's formula it follows that in case of the APS boundary condition given by the canonical boundary operator (\cf Def.~\ref{def:canonicalBO}) the above mentioned additional boundary term vanishes.
 In particular in our two-dimensional case we obtain by Thm.~8.4.d and Thm.~1.4 in \cite{Gi93}